5 Critical features for jigsaw puzzles to be successful in brain training with dementia and stroke patients.

 Did you know Old Habits have been restored in Alzheimer and dementia patients?

 Are you wondering if your loved one in middle stage Alzheimer Disease could work with these puzzles, Take a peek, Mary has Dementia and interesting technique

 What is involved for you?

-You must have knowledge of individuals limitations, problem solving skills and know the stage or level your loved one is in.
+You must have knowledge of individual’s limitations, thinking skills or problem solving and know their stage of dementia.
 That’s just the beginning!

-The difficult area or “unseen” areas are just as important in brain training for your mother or father with dementia to be successful in rebuilding their problem solving skills.
+The difficult area or “unseen” areas are just as important in brain training as the jigsaw puzzles for success.

 I am referring to your loved one’s feelings and emotions.

-Unfortunately, dementia patients feelings and emotions have been buried for a long time.
-This why we see sad eyes and emotionless faces, but their feelings are there, just waiting to be awakened.
+Unfortunately, dementia patient’s feelings and emotions have been buried for a long time, this is why we see sad eyes and emotionless faces; but their feelings are there, just waiting to be awakened.

 Example of feelings:

 Emotions are Intense but Temporary.